Different Drummers Drum Circle

 Anyone may start a beat.
 That person sets the tempo and the tone of the piece.
 That guideline keeps us from slipping into the same rhythm patterns.
 It also keeps the "Testosterone Tangos" from dominating.
 It allows us to sound African, Latin, Middle Eastern, Native American, jazzy and purely creative...all in one evening.
 It allows us to weave delicate percussive tapestries in which every note is a significant event.

-The DDDC has an email list which receives weekly reminders and announcements about DDDC and other local area drum circles and percussion-related events and resources.
+The DDDC has an email list with regular reminders and announcements about DDDC and other local area drum circles and percussion-related events and resources.
+Email me your name and email address to be added to that list.

 10th Anniversary...3/9/2013!!!